mwwojcik/airline-reservation-system/readme.md

 After purchasing the ticket,the customer's credit card is charged.
 The customer receives a mail message with his confirmation number.
 The ticket has been reserved.

+**Rescheduling ticket**

+Ticket rescheduling based on confirmation numer.
+It is possible only for confirmed tickets.
+Blocked ticket can't be rescheduled.
+If there is any difference in the prices of the tickets, it is returned to the credit card account.
+New confirmation number is sent to the customer via email.

+**Cancelling ticket**

+Both blocked and confirmed tickets can be cancelled.
+To cancel the ticket it is required to provide the blocking id or confirmation id.
+//todo refundation rules

+**Loyality programs**

 ## Domain exploration
 ### Big Picture Event Storming